Rudolf Lange: SS career in Germany

-Mass murder in Latvia
+Mass murderer in Latvia

-On 5 June 1941 Lange was ordered to Pretzsch and the command staff of Einsatzgruppe A, headed by SS-Brigadeführer und Generalmajor der Polizei Dr. Franz Walter Stahlecker.
+On 5 June 1941, Lange was ordered to Pretzsch and the command staff of Einsatzgruppe A, headed by now SS-Brigadeführer und Generalmajor der Polizei Stahlecker.
 Lange was a Teilkommando (detachment) leader in Einsatzkommando 2, or EK2.
 He was one of the few people aware of the Führerbefehl or "fundamental orders" for the so-called "Jewish problem" in Latvia.
-According to Lange himself:

-From the very beginning, the goal of EK2 was that radical solution of the Jewish problem by killing all Jews.
+According to Lange himself:From the very beginning, the goal of EK2 was that radical solution of the Jewish problem by killing all Jews.

 On 3 December 1941, he was promoted as commander of EK2, replacing Eduard Strauch.
-Lange was also the area chief of the Sicherheitsdienst (SD), the Nazi Security Service, with the title Kommandant des Sicherheitsdienst.
-He was in charge of Department IV of the SD in Latvia.
+At the same time, he was also made the commander of the SiPo and SD in the newly established Generalbezirk Lettland, with the title Kommandanteur des Sicherheitspolizei und SD (KdS).
+He was in charge of Department IV of the SD.
 The department was the "hub of the whole SD organization in Latvia, the other departments served it."
 Matters of formal rank and titles were never clear in the Nazi occupation regime for Latvia, as the lines of authority within agencies and the relationship between one agency and others were "ambiguous, overlapping, and unclear".
 Nevertheless, Lange is widely recognized as one of the primary perpetrators of the Holocaust in Latvia.

 His headquarters were in Riga, on Reimersa Street.
 From the beginning of his involvement in Latvia, Lange gave orders to squads of Latvians, such as the Arajs Kommando, that the Germans had organised to carry out massacres in the smaller cities.
 According to one historian, Viktors Arājs was "held on a short leash" by Lange.
 Another local organisation receiving orders from Lange was the Vagulāns Kommando, which was responsible for the Jelgava massacres in July and August 1941.
 Lange also personally supervised executions conducted by the Arājs commando.
 He appears to have ordered that all the SD officers should personally participate in the killings.